 - 1. The coach, parents and athlete shall be notified if a violation has occurred. - 2.
 The athlete's name, the date and nature of the incident shall be recorded and kept on file in the athletic office. - 3.
 The penalty for the first offense shall be suspension for up to 25% of the contests in the present sport.
 (If playing 2 sports you will sit out both for all suspensions).
 Suspension will begin immediately.
 The suspension will carry over to the next season if it cannot be completed in the present season.
 The athlete will also be on probation for the next 4 consecutive athletic seasons following the MHSAA calendar based on the last state competition to finish.
 If, during the probation, the athlete commits no further violations of the code all previous violations will be dropped from the record.
 While on suspension the athlete must fulfill all other obligations of a team member: practices, meetings, etc., and complete the whole season in good standing.
-If an athlete chooses to serve the suspension in another sport, she/he must complete the entire season in good standing in order for the suspension to be fulfilled.
+If an athlete chooses to serve the suspension to be fulfilled.
 In order to join another team, they must have permission from the coach of that sport. - 4.
 If the violation is for alcohol or narcotics the athlete must complete an assessment before he/she will be allowed to return from their suspension.
 The athlete will be assisted in finding an assessment center.
 All costs will be the parents responsibility.